BrunelAlice/hangman/README.md

 # Hangman game

 ## About this game
 This hangman game is a word-guessing game in which the player tries to guess a secret word by suggesting letters.
-Starts with a hidden word on a screen.
+It starts with a hidden word on a screen.
 The player tries to guess letters using the keyboard.
 For each incorrect guess, a part of a "hangman" figure is drawn on the screen.
 The game ends when the player successfully guesses the secret word, or when the hangman figure is complete.

 ## Installation
-To install and run this project, you will need to have the following software installed on your local machine:
+To install and run this project, you will need to have the following software installed on your local machine: <br />

-Node.js (version 10.0 or higher)
+-Node.js (version 10.0 or higher) <br />
-NPM (version 6.0 or higher)
+-NPM (version 6.0 or higher) <br />

 Once you have the necessary software installed, follow these steps to install and run the project:

 ### Clone the repository from GitHub by running the following command: